camunda/camunda-docs-static/get-started/content/rpa/installation.md

 The RPA Bridge integrates with Automation 360 (formerly A2019).

-In order to prepare the setup of the RPA Bridge, please
+To prepare the setup of the RPA Bridge, please

-* Create or choose a user with bot runner permissions (this user's bots can be orchestrated and it will be used to run bots)
+* Create or choose a user with a bot runner license (bots available to this user can be orchestrated in Camunda and the user will be used to run bots)
 * Remember the password of that user or alternatively [create an API key](https://docs.automationanywhere.com/bundle/enterprise-v2019/page/enterprise-cloud/topics/control-room/control-room-api/cloud-control-room-apikey-role.html) and write that down

 # Camunda Platform Run